Kiran7007/Interview-Preparation/README.md

   - **Item Animator**: `ListViews` are lacking in support of good animations, but the `RecyclerView` brings a whole new dimension to it.

-- **What is `Fragment`?** </br>
-  A `Fragment` is a piece of an activity which enable more modular activity design.
-A fragment has its layout, its behavior, and its life cycle callbacks.
-You can add or remove fragments in an activity while the activity is running.
-You can combine multiple fragments in a single activity to build a multi-pane UI.
-A fragment can also be used in multiple activities.
-The fragment life cycle is closely related to its host activity which means when the activity is paused, all the fragments available in the activity will also be stopped.

-- **How to pass items to `fragment`?**
-  Using `Bundle` you can pass items to the fragment.

-- **How would you communicate between two `fragments`?** </br>
-  There are several ways to communicate two fragments.
-Using `interfaces` are a common way to do that.
-You can connect two fragments through interfaces that are implemented in the parent activity.

-- **Difference between adding/replacing `fragment` in `backstack`?**
-  - `replace` removes the existing `fragment` and adds a new `fragment`.
-This means when you press back button the fragment that got replaced will be created with its onCreateView being invoked.

-  - `add` retains the existing fragments and adds a new `fragment` that means existing fragment  will be active and they wont be in 'paused' state hence when a back button is pressed onCreateView is not called for the existing fragment(the fragment which was there before new fragment was added).

-    In terms of fragment’s life cycle events `onPause()`, `onResume()`, `onCreateView()` and other life cycle events will be invoked in case of `replace` but they wont be invoked in case of `add`.

-- **What is the difference between `dialog` and `dialogFragment`?**

-  THe `dialog` is a small window that prompts the user to make a decision or enter additional information.
-Instead, `dialogFragment` is a fragment that displays a dialog windows and contains a dialog object.

-  DialogFragment does various things to keep the fragment's lifecycle driving it, instead of the Dialog.
-Dialogs are generally autonomous entities -- they are their own window, receiving their own input events, and often deciding on their own when to disappear.
-DialogFragment needs to ensure that what is happening with the Fragment and Dialog states remains consistent.
-To do this, it watches for dismiss events from the dialog and takes care of removing its own state when they happen.

-- **Headless fragment vs Service** [Link](https://stackoverflow.com/questions/22799759/what-is-the-difference-between-a-headless-fragment-and-a-service-in-android)

-- **What is the difference between `apply()` and `commit()` in `sharedPreferences`?**
-  - `commit()` writes the data **synchronously** and returns a boolean value of success or failure depending on the result immediately.
-  - `apply()` is **asynchronous** and it won’t return any boolean response.
-Also if there is an `apply()` outstanding and we perform another `commit()`, The `commit()` will be blocked until the `apply()` is not completed.

 - **What is the relationship between the life cycle of an `AsyncTask` and an `Activity`?
 What problems can this result in?
 How can these problems be avoided?**
   An AsyncTask is not tied to the life cycle of the Activity that contains it.
 So, for example, if you start an AsyncTask inside an Activity and the user rotates the device, the Activity will be destroyed (and a new Activity instance will be created) but the AsyncTask will not die but instead goes on living until it completes.